ucdavis-bioinformatics-training/2021-August-Iso-Seq/canesa/FIT.md

   Download the IsoAnnot python script from [here](https://isoannot.tappas.org/isoannot-lite/)

-  The command then is as follows:
+  The command then _looks_ like the following:

   ```
   python IsoAnnotLite.py my_corrected.gtf my_classification.txt my_junctions.txt -gff3 tappAS.gff3 -novel -o output_name_newGFF3 -stdout output_name_summaryResults
   ```

   Argument -novel allows IsoAnnotLite to compare every transcript against all the transcript that belong to the same gene.
 This procedure takes a little longer but gets better results

 ### Excercises